ashmamd/2020SmartKart/install.md

 * `"start": "nodemon app"`

 6. In your terminal, run the command `npm start`
-7. Go to your web broswer and type in http://localhost:3000/
+7. Go to your web browser and type in http://localhost:3000/

 ## Database setup